 In these circumstances, you must use commercial evidence of export, typically fully completed transport documents.

-But, where you, as the supplier, are certain that the export declaration has been made by a specific courier or fast parcel company you may rely on either commercial or official evidence as detailed in paragraphs 6.2 and 6.3.
+But, where you, as the supplier, are certain that the export declaration has been made by a specific courier or fast parcel company you may rely on either official and, or commercial evidence as detailed in paragraphs 6.2 and 6.3.

 (d) Overseas customer arranging the export by courier

-If your overseas customer arranges for the goods to be exported by courier you should find out what proof of export they will be providing to allow you to zero rate the supply.
-More information on what you should do is contained in paragraph 6.6.
+If your overseas customer arranges for the goods to be exported by courier, you should find out what proof of export they will be providing to allow you to zero rate the supply.
+More information on what you should do is in paragraph 6.6.